Earned value management guide

 Variance at completion (VAC)

-A negative VAC value indicates that the project is expected to go over budget and a positive value indicates an expected positive outcome.
+A negative VAC value indicates the project is expected to go over budget.
+Alternatively, a positive VAC value suggests an expected positive outcome.

 VAC = BAC – EAC

-The negative VAC value indicates that the project is expected to be in a $5 deficit by the end of day 4.
+The negative VAC value indicates that we can expect a $5 deficit by the end of day 4.

-To-complete performance index (TCPI) determines the amount of work that needs to be completed per unit of cost in order to finish the project within budget.
+To complete performance index (TCPI) determines the amount of work the project team needs to complete per cost unit to finish the project within budget.

-TCPI is calculated by dividing all the remaining work with all of the remaining project funds.
+We can determine the value of TCPI by dividing all the remaining work by the remaining project funds.

 TCPI = (BAC – EV) / (EAC – AC)